-A farm plan is a tool that is developed by your local Conservation District and you, to help you manage the resources on your land.
+A farm plan is a tool, that is developed by your local Conservation District and you, to help you manage the resources on your land.

 The plan contains an inventory of your farm or property and outlines actions and a schedule for you to make improvements based on your goals for the property.
-Once you decide that you want a farm plan, the Conservation District planner will evaluate your property’s inherent resources such as; soil, water, animals, plants and air quality.
+Once you decide that you want a farm plan, the Conservation District planner will evaluate your property’s inherent resources; such as soil, water, animals, plants and air quality.
 You will also receive an aerial photo showing soils, field layout, water sources, and other features.

 The farm plan is tailored to your operation and your land.

-It will list these types of items:
+The plan will list these types of items: